bonzz/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_06.md

     -  Service Endpoints: **Leave as Default**.

-4. When your dialog looks like the following screenshot, select **OK** to create the subnet.
+4. When your dialog looks like the following screenshot, select **Save** to create the subnet.

     ![Field values in the Add Subnet blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image30.png "Add Subnet blade")